Information access representations and social capital in networks: Related Work

 \section{Related Work}

-Work on the problem of influence maximization (also referred to as target seed selection) started with \citet{domingos01mining} and was formalized by \citet{kempe03maximizing}, leading to an extensive literature on the subject \cite{li2018influence}.
-Inspired by the literature on social position first initiated by \citet{granovetter77strength} and framed in the context of online social networks by \citet{boyd14Nature}, there has been a more recent development of computational questions around fairness in access on social networks \cite{fish2019gaps, tsang2019group, stoica2019fairness}.
+Inspired by the literature on social position initiated by \citep{granovetter1973} and framed in the context of online social networks by \citep{boyd14Nature}, there has been a recent development of computational questions around fairness in access on social networks \cite{fish2019gaps, tsang2019group, rahmattalabi, ali2019fairness, jalali2020unfairness, Becker_DAngelo_Ghobadi_Gilbert_2021, becker2023improving}.
 The starting point for all of this is the idea of \emph{information access as a resource}.
-In \citet{fish2019gaps}, this is formalized in terms of the question ``what is the probability that vertex $i$ in a graph gets information from source $j$'', and the paper focuses on explicit interventions to ensure that the minimum such probability is maximized.
-This concept is the basis for our representation-focused work in this paper.
+In \citep{fish2019gaps}, this is formalized in terms of the question ``what is the probability that vertex $i$ in a graph gets information from source $j$,'' and the paper focuses on explicit interventions (in the form of augmenting the seed set) to ensure that the minimum such probability is maximized.
 Subsequent research \cite{tsang2019group, stoica2019fairness} has focused on the problem of allocation with respect to information access -- attempting to make sure that different demographic groups (represented as disjoint subsets of the graph) receive similar information access.
+Recently, this work has expanded to include structural notions of such fairness of access \cite{jalali2022fairness, mehrotra2022revisiting}, still with a focus on demographic groups.
+Information access itself draws on the mechanisms of influence maximization, which was studied initially by \citep{domingos01mining} and formalized by \citep{kempe03maximizing}, leading to an extensive literature on the subject \citep{li2018influence}.
+Related literature that is not directly connected to this work includes an examination of network formation biases (through natural mechanisms and through automated recommendations in online social networks) might exacerbate inequity (in the form of reduced social capital) and reduced opportunities for those in the out-groups~\cite{stoica2019fairness, DBLP:journals/pomacs/ZhangHMBC21, oliveira2021mixing, lee2019homophily, karimi2018homophily, morgan2018prestige, clauset:etal:2015, wang2021information}.
+Another line of work~\cite{bashardoust2023reducing, jalali2020unfairness, FairEdge22Swift} consider adding edges instead of seeds to improve fairness in networks.
+In particular, Bashardoust et al. measures the structural advantage of a node based on the access signatures~\cite{bashardoust2023reducing}, referencing the originally preprinted version of this paper~\cite{beilinson2020clustering}.